Ragi Idli | Finger Millet Idli step-by-step recipe with photos.

 What is ragi idli

-Ragi idli is made by replacing rice (idli rava) with ragi.
+Ragi idli is made by replacing rice (idli rava) with finger millet.
 This healthy and nutritious finger millet idli is made with fermented batter.
-The whole ragi is ground coarsely so that it can replicate the texture of idli rava.
-This ragi idli batter is made without rice but I do use a small amount of poha to balance the ragi flavour.
-Made with just four ingredients, this ragi idli/dosa batter is a great way to introduce millets to your diet.
-These ragi idlis are soft, light, spongy, and pillowy.
+The whole ragi is ground coarsely so that it can replicate the texture of the rava.
+This batter is made without rice but I do use a small amount of poha to balance the ragi flavour.
+Made with just four ingredients, this idli/dosa batter is a great way to introduce millets to your diet.
+These idlis are soft, light, spongy, and pillowy.
 Read on for all the tips, tricks, and FAQs to make the best-tasting ragi idlis.

 Ragi is known for its health benefits and is also considered diabetic-friendly as it has a low glycemic index.
 This gluten-free grain is high in dietary fiber and is considered to be beneficial in weight management.
 I have written a detailed post on different millet types, their benefits, and millet recipes.